XdoctorwhoZ/behave-py-project-template/README.md

 - Write your features in the **features** directory
 - Write your python steps in the **steps** directory (DO NOT REMOVE **xdocz_helpers.py** USE IT !!!)

-Features and steps can be split in multiple files.
+Features and steps can be splitted in multiple files.

 ```bash
 # just run the command behave